-68D.
-The matters set out in the preceding paragraph were a cause of the said Police Officers:

-68D.1 failing correctly to observe the provisions of LEPRA concerning strip searches; and

-68D.2 tortiously assaulting, battering and false imprisoning the Plaintiff and group members as alleged herein.
+- 68D.
+The matters set out in the preceding paragraph were a cause of the said Police Officers: - 68D.1 failing correctly to observe the Strip Search Provisions; and - 68D.2 tortiously assaulting, battering and false imprisoning the Plaintiff and group members as alleged herein.